 Antifreeze is a chemical which improves the cooling properties of water so that its boiling point is higher and its freezing point is lower.
-It has a sweet but mildly harsh scent, and is quite toxic.
+It typically has a sweet but mildly harsh scent, and is quite toxic.
 The two most common formulations are ethylene glycol (yellow-green) and propylene glycol (red-orange).

 A second chemical feature of antifreeze is its anti-corrosion properties, which prevent components like the radiator and thermostat from getting rusty and clogged up.